dynobo/keyhint/README.md

 ```
 Application Options:
   -c, --cheatsheet=SHEET-ID                 Show cheatsheet with this ID on startup
-  -d, --default-cheatsheet=SHEET-ID         Cheatsheet to show in case no cheatsheet is found for active application
-  -f, --no-fullscreen                       Launch window in normal window state instead of fullscreen mode
-  -s, --no-section-sort                     Do not sort sections by size, keep order from config toml file
-  -o, --orientation=horizontal|vertical     Orientation and scroll direction.
-Default: 'vertical'
   -v, --verbose                             Verbose log output for debugging
 ```